ulsin/intro-ai-compendium/intro-ai-exam-plan.md

 3 Types of AI
 - Narrow (the ones we have today)
-  - Dedicated to assist wiht or take over specific tasks
+  - Dedicated to assist with or take over specific tasks

 - General AI (Human like in capabilities)
   - Takes knowledge from one domain and transfers to other domain